aktronicsdotnet/AVR-Programmer/README.md

 <b>
 How to use AVR-Programmer as a shield for Arduino UNO?
 </b><br>
-This is the easier version, all you need to do is to solder Arduino pin headers (D0 to D13 and power headers) and the ZIF socket.
+This is the easier version; all you need to do is to solder Arduino pin headers (D0 to D13 and power headers) and the ZIF socket.
 Bam... you are done and now you can upload the AVR as ISP sketch in Arduino ide, plug the shield and use it to program different type of AVR MCUs.
 Optionally you can populate the R1 and R2 with their respected LEDS to be able to visually see the progress of programming your MCUs and perhaps populate the external crystal socket, C5 and C6 to use external clocks with your MCUs.
 <br><br>

 <b>